 Exit Strategy Failure

-Since bridging finance is a loan intended to cover the space between two clear points, the exit strategy is an essential part of the process.
+Since bridging finance is a loan intended to cover the space between two clear points, the exit strategy is essential to the process.

 The failure of the exit strategy is also worth considering because selling a property depends upon factors outside of your control, such as the state of the housing market.